-I605 Theological Anthropology & Pastoral Care
+I605 Theological Anthropology and Pastoral Care and Couseling

 Instructor(s)Dr. John William Harkins, III